-Provided: “Silent Partner” tennis machine, many tennis balls, limited number of tennis rackets.
+Provided: “Silent Partner” tennis machine, tennis balls, limited number of tennis rackets

 Improve your backhand and forehand swing

-NOTE: This is a fun, group outing, NOT a game of tennis.
+A super fun group event, NOT a game of tennis.

 Location: Olympus Hills Park, 3131 East 4500 South (NOTE: 2 parking lots, park closest to the tennis courts) https://www.google.com/maps/place/Olympus+Hillsfirstname.lastname@example.org,-111.8056618,636m/data=!3m2!1e3!4b1!4m5!3m4!1s0x8752617c2e7ad7b3:0xc908cf01530df3e6!8m2!3d40.6769198!4d-111.8034731